 To better serve you and your family, Giffen-Mack Funeral Home & Cremation Centre is fully accessible; we are even equipped with a chair lift.
 Our chapel has seating available for over 100 guests, with an available overflow room that includes full audio and visual technology for approximately 60 guests.
 We also have 4 newly renovated visitation rooms.

 Our mission at Giffen-Mack Funeral Home & Cremation Centre is to help families create personalized funerals and memorials.
-This approach keeps us open to traditional religious rites as well as contemporary gatherings that deeply reflect a person's life.
+This approach keeps us open to as well as contemporary gatherings that deeply reflect a person's life.
 That means that whether you want a basic cremation with cremated remains scattered in a personally meaningful place, a funeral at the funeral home with cemetery burial nearby, or a modern celebration of life with live music and a send-off that expresses the passions of yourself or your loved one, we are happy to deliver.
 If you can imagine it, we can make it happen.

 When you choose Giffen-Mack Funeral Home & Cremation Centre, our compassionate personnel will provide you with arrangements and services to help you through one of the most personal and challenging stages of life.
 We understand the emotional and difficult experience that accompanies the loss of a loved one.